CHIP-DK/Data_quality_report/README.md

 ---------------------------------

 ### Folder: R/formatting_scripts
-#### Scripts to format the API download datasets (in this example case, the files in the data folder)
+Scripts to format the API download datasets (in this example case, the files in the data folder).

 - DataFormatting_Clinical.R
 - DataFormatting_Visits.R